MrGavintech/investor-tools/README.md

 ## CSV Input Example

-Ideally, each security will have been aggregated and will have its own detail similar to this:
+Ideally, each input CSV will have its own detail similar to this:

 **Partial Apex Clearing sample:**
 | Symbol | Net Amt. | Trade Action | Trade Date |